 - Use a soft towel that doesn’t damage or lift the hair’s cuticle.
 I love the Aquis towel, made specifically to absorb more water from wet hair, so it helps your hair dry faster.
 I have also used a soft cotton t-shirt to plop my hair, and it helped me get more defined curls.

 - Don’t brush curly hair once it’s dry.
 Better still: don’t touch it.

-- Apply a special curl-enhancing styling cream or serum as soon as you get out of the shower.
+- Apply a special curl-enhancing styling cream, mousse or serum as soon as you get out of the shower.
 For extra definition, use a hydrating mousse.
 Moroccanoil, Keratase, Dove and Frizz Ease offer great products for curly hair.
 Currently I am using this Davines curly hair mousse and it’s amazing.

 - Finish your look with a serum or oil.
 If you apply a silicone-based serum or oil, warm it up a bit in your hands and then apply it.
 Just use a light application and don’t overdo it.
 The Suave Professionals Coconut Oil Infusion has a wonderful scent and provides a lot of shine.
 I also like Roccoil from Rocco Donna and Moroccanoil’s argan oil, which is available in a light formula so it does not weigh down your hair.
 Some friends apply hair spray to create a barrier between their hair and humidity, with excellent results, but I’m not abig fan of hairspray.

 - At night, tie your hair in a high ponytail (also known as a pineapple) and apply some oil to your tips.
 You’ll see how your hair will be less frizzy and with more body in the morning.
 Important: do not apply oil on the roots.